 Atomic Cover-up--the U.S. after dropping the bombs over Hiroshima and Nagasaki was confronted with a worldwide publicity (not to mention, moral) problem: reports from Japan of a mysterious new disease afflicting survivors of the twin blasts.
 Some there were already dubbing it "radiation disease," which was what our bomb-makers and policy-makers expected--but still, officials and most in media in U.S. mocked the idea.
 No one from the West had yet reached either city.

-Sixty-eight years ago today one of the most remarkable conversations of the nuclear took place.
+Sixty-nine years ago this week one of the most remarkable conversation of the nuclear took place.
+(See partial transcript.)

 But Groves knew it wasn't crazy and he grew agitated as he read passages from the Japanese reports.
 He even asked if there was "any difference between Japanese blood and others."
 Both men ultimately seized on the idea that everything was attributable to burns--or "good thermal burns," as Rea put it.
 Groves replied, "Of course we are getting a good dose of propaganda"--and blamed some of our scientists and our media for some of that.
 Groves revealed, "We are not bothered a bit, excepting for --what they are trying to do is create sympathy."